Enrichment Teacher

 Nice to have

-• Prior experience working with K-8 students in any setting (teaching, tutoring, sports coaching, debate, theater, camps, or after-school programs)
+• Background working with K-8 students in any setting (classroom teaching, tutoring, sports, debate, theater, camps, or after-school programming)

-• Background of high personal achievement (academic, athletic, or professional) that makes holding others to rigorous standards a natural practice rather than an adopted stance
+• Demonstrated history of high achievement (academic, athletic, or professional), such that holding others accountable to rigorous standards is natural rather than performative

-• Strong storytelling ability and stage presence capable of engaging a group of 12-year-olds for an hour without needing to raise your voice
+• Storytelling ability and stage presence capable of engaging a room of 12-year-olds for an hour without needing to raise your voice

-• Demonstrated success in transforming disengaged or resistant learners into active, motivated participants
+• Proven ability to transform disengaged or resistant students into active, motivated participants

 Meet a successful candidate